Unleash/unleash/website/docs/user_guide/index.md

 ## Documentation structure

-Our documentation is split into four parts, using the [Diataxis documentation framework](https://diataxis.fr/):
+Our documentation is split into four parts, using the [Diátaxis documentation framework](https://diataxis.fr/):
 - [tutorials and introductory material](#tutorials)
 - [how-to guides](#how-to-guides)
 - [reference documentation](#reference-documentation)